State / Territory Benefits - New York

 - Not be in default on a federal or State made student loan or on any repayment of state award.

-Military Service Recognition Scholarship: Provides financial aid to Veterans, children, Spouses, and financial dependents of members of the U.S. Armed Forces who while NYS residents, died or became severely and permanently disabled while engaged in hostilities or training for hostilities.
+Military Enhanced Recognition Incentive and Tribute (MERIT) Scholarship (also known as Military Service Recognition Scholarship): Provides financial aid to Veterans, Children, Spouses, and financial dependents of members of the U.S. Armed Forces who while NYS residents, died or became severely and permanently disabled while engaged in hostilities or training for hostilities.
 This award covers up to four years of full-time undergraduate study (or five years in an approved five year bachelor's degree program) and includes the following:

-- Died, or became severely and permanently disabled as a result of injury or illness suffered or incurred, or are classified as missing in action in a combat theater or zone of operations; or who died as a result of injuries incurred in these areas; OR
+- Died or became 100% severely and permanently disabled as a result of injury or illness suffered or incurred; or are classified as missing in action in a combat theater or combat zone of operations; or who died as a result of injuries incurred in these designated areas; OR

 NYS Regents Awards for Children of Deceased and Disabled Veterans: Regents Awards for Children of Deceased and Disabled Veterans were created to provide financial aid to students whose parent(s) served in the U.S. Armed Forces during specified times of national emergency.
 It provides $450 per year.